Narrative Art for your Home and Office

 I publish a blog, The Practical Artist http://www.thepracticalartist.com where I hand out advice to artists on such things as how to keep good business records, how to put on an art show, things to take with you to art fairs, and how to prepare your work to be seen by the public, etc.

 I was recently inspired to finish several novels I started in my twenties, by my son, Andrew Daley also a writer, (http://www.worldsofAndrewDaley.com).
-The first book in my Handfasting trilogy A Year And A Day is finished and will soon be available on Kindle books.
-I am currently working on the second book Forever And A Day, and I hope to finish it by June.
+The first book in my Handfasting trilogy A Year And A Day is finished and is available on Kindle books and in hard copy on Amazon.
+The second book Forever And A Day is being edited for publication and will be ready in the Amazon store in August, and I hope to finish the 3rd book All our Tomorrows by January of 2017.
 In between writing, I paint.

 Since I am a “starving artist”, I work out of my home.
 I have a husband of 40+ years who takes me to beautiful places to paint while he and his friends pan for gold, a son who writes juvenile fiction, and 2 cats.